sirrobzeroone/3d_armor/3d_armor/README.md

 ### Physics
 The physics attributes supported by 3d_armor are ***physics_jump, physics_speed and physics_gravity***.
 Although 3d_armor supports the use of this with no other mods it is recommended that the mod [player_monoids](https://forum.minetest.net/viewtopic.php?t=14895) is used to help with intermod compatability.

 ***physics_jump*** - Will increase/decrease the jump strength of the player so they can jump more/less.
-Done as a fractional so "physics_jump=1.5" will increase jump strength by 50%.
+The base number is "1" and any value is added or subtracted, supports fractional so "physics_jump=1" will increase jump strength by 100%. "physics_jump= -0.5" will decrease jump by 50%.

 ***physics_speed*** - Will increase/decrease the walk speed of the player so they walk faster/slower.
-Done as a fractional so "physics_speed=1.5" will increase speed by 50%.
+The base number is "1" and any value is added or subtracted, supports fractional so "physics_speed=1.5" will increase speed by 150%, "physics_speed= -0.5" will decrease speed by 50%.

 ***physics_gravity*** - Will increase/decrease gravity the player experiences so it's higher/lower.
-Done as a fractional so "physics_gravity=1.5" will increase gravity by 50%.
+The base number is "1" and any value is added or subtracted, supports fractional so "physics_gravity=2" will increase gravity by 200%, "physics_gravity= -1" will decrease gravity by 100%.

 *Note: The player physics modifications won't be applied via `set_physics_override` if `player_physics_locked` is set to 1 in the respective player's meta.*